dotnet/designs/accepted/2022/enhance-vector-codegen.md

 }
 ```

-will enable PGO for the `NarrowUtf16ToAscii` method, and roughly create a stub like so:
+which will enable PGO for the `NarrowUtf16ToAscii` method, and roughly create a stub:

 ```C#
 #[Vectorize]